UTS-Bioinformatics/uts-bioinformatics.github.io/contents/_workshops/cellular-deconvolution.markdown

 ## Formatting your counts file
 2)	We have developed an application that can be used to help format your data correctly for conducting cellular deconvolution or you can organise your data manually.
 An example of the file can be seen [HERE](/assets/data/2023-07-10-mixture.tsv) (source: [GSE178807](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE178807), by [Ana I Hernández Cordero et al.](https://doi.org/10.1164/rccm.202106-1440OC)).
-Next open the shiny App.

 ## CIBERSORTx uploading files